oracle-cne/ocne/doc/cluster-management/upgrade.md

 node.
 Nodes update by rebooting.  `ocne node update` configures the system to reboot into the latest version and then reboots it.
 When the node finishes starting, it will perform various tasks that are necessary to complete the update process.
-The same command is used and the same process is followed to apply incremental updates as well as updating from one Kubernetes minor version to the next.
+The same command is used, and the same process is followed to apply incremental updates as well as updating from one Kubernetes minor version to the next.